-- 1. The Provider will have the following pre-hearing rights: - a.
-To inspect and copy, at the Provider's expense, documents upon which the charges are based which the Peer Review Committee and/or Credentialing Committee have in its possession or under its control; and - b.
-To receive, at least thirty (30) days prior to the hearing, a copy of the evidence forming the basis of the charges which is reasonably necessary to enable the Provider to prepare a defense, including all evidence that was considered by the Peer Review Committee and/or Credentialing Committee in recommending Adverse Action. - 2.
-The Hearing Committee will have the following pre-hearing right:

-To inspect and copy, at Molina's expense, any documents or other evidence relevant to the charges which the Provider has in his or her possession or control as soon as practicable after receiving the hearing request. - 3.
-The Hearing Officer will consider and rule upon any request for access to information and may impose any safeguards required to protect the peer review process, privileges and ensure justice.
-In so doing, the Hearing Officer will consider: - a.
-Whether the information sought may be introduced to support or defend the charges; - b.
-The exculpatory or inculpatory nature of the information sought, if any; - c.
-The burden attendant upon the party in possession of the information sought if access is granted; and - d.
-Any previous requests for access to information submitted or resisted by the parties. - 4.
-The Provider will be entitled to a reasonable opportunity to question and object to or challenge the impartiality of members of the Hearing Committee and the Hearing Officer.
-Challenges to the impartiality of any Hearing Committee member or the Hearing Officer will be ruled on by the Hearing Officer. - 5.
-It will be the duty of the Provider, the Peer Review Committee and/or Credentialing Committee to exercise reasonable diligence in notifying the Hearing Officer of any pending or anticipated procedural disputes as far in advance of the scheduled hearing as possible, in order that decisions concerning such matters may be made in advance of the hearing.
-Objections to any pre-hearing decisions may be succinctly made at the hearing. - 6.
-Failure to disclose the identity of a witness or produce copies of all documents expected to be produced at least ten (10) days before the commencement of the hearing will constitute good cause for a continuance or limitation of the evidence or the testimony if deemed appropriate by the Hearing Officer. - 7.
+- 9. Pre-Hearing Procedures - a.
+The Provider shall have the following pre-hearing rights: - i.To inspect and copy, at the Provider's expense, documents upon which the charges are based which the Peer Review Committee and/or Credentialing Committee have in its possession or under its control; and - ii.
+To receive, at least thirty (30) days prior to the hearing, a copy of the evidence forming the basis of the charges which is reasonably necessary to enable the Provider to prepare a defense, including all evidence that was considered by the Peer Review Committee and/or Credentialing Committee in recommending Adverse Action. - b.
+The Hearing Committee shall have the following pre-hearing right: To inspect and copy, at Molina's expense, any documents or other evidence relevant to the charges which the Provider has in his or her possession or control as soon as practicable after receiving the hearing request. - c.
+The Hearing Officer shall consider and rule upon any request for access to information and may impose any safeguards required to protect the peer review process, privileges and ensure justice.
+In so doing, the Hearing Officer shall consider: - i.Whether the information sought may be introduced to support or defend the charges; - ii.
+The exculpatory or inculpatory nature of the information sought, if any; - iii.
+The burden attendant upon the party in possession of the information sought if access is granted; and, - iv.Any previous requests for access to information submitted or resisted by the parties. - d.
+The Provider shall be entitled to a reasonable opportunity to question and object to or challenge the impartiality of members of the Hearing Committee and the Hearing Officer.
+Challenges to the impartiality of any Hearing Committee member or the Hearing Officer shall be ruled on by the Hearing Officer. - e.
+It shall be the duty of the Provider, the Peer Review Committee and/or Credentialing Committee to exercise reasonable diligence in notifying the Hearing Officer of any pending or anticipated procedural disputes as far in advance of the scheduled hearing as possible, in order that decisions concerning such matters may be made in advance of the hearing.
+Objections to any pre-hearing decisions may be succinctly made at the hearing. - f.
+Failure to disclose the identity of a witness or produce copies of all documents expected to be produced at least ten (10) days before the commencement of the hearing shall constitute good cause for a continuance or limitation of the evidence or the testimony if deemed appropriate by the Hearing Officer.

+- g.
 The right to inspect and copy by either party does not extend to confidential information referring solely to individually identifiable physicians or patients, other than the Provider under review, or to information, interviews, reports, statements, findings and conclusions resulting from studies or other data prepared specifically to be submitted for review purposes made privileged by operation of State.

+- h.
+Conduct of Hearing

+- i.
+Rights of the Parties